 "Ah, I gotta go meet my buddy for my ride home."
 I glanced down the other direction, where Rick was just stepping into the hall from his class.
 He saw me and gave me a doubtful look.

 "Rick Stanton.
-Maybe you remember him, too.
-He's also doing half-day here.
+Maybe you remember him.
+He's also doing half-day here for the electronics class.
 We're splitting the lunchtime driving duties across town."

 "Oh.
 I see."
-She paused and gave me a smile that could have meant anything or nothing.
-"Well, I guess I'll see you next week."
+She paused and gave me a bright cheerleader smile that could have meant anything or nothing.
+"Well, I guess we'll see you next week."

 "Yeah, I guess so."